 Phone calls don’t keep a written record if you need to draw on that.
 Also, the narc will use those verbal conversations to draw you into their confusing word salad, throw you off guard and gather information on you.

-Keep all communication to the necessary facts and do not deviate off that.
-The narc will no doubt try and get you caught up in general chit-chat (pretending to be the ‘nice guy/ girl’) or throw accusations at you.
+Keep all communication to the necessary facts and do not deviate from that.
+The narcissist will no doubt try and get you caught up in general chit-chat (pretending to be the ‘nice guy/ girl’) or throw accusations at you.
 Do not bite, just stick to the barest of facts and that’s it.

 Set Your Boundaries

-If the narcissist in your life is not someone you can easily just walk away from, that’s okay, I totally get it.
-Sometimes narcs can show up in family members, coworkers and mutual friendships, which can make things very difficult.
+If the narcissist in your life is not someone you can easily just walk away from, that’s okay, I get it.
+Sometimes narcissism can show up in family members, coworkers and mutual friendships, which can make things very difficult.

 If you stand strong within yourself, it won’t take long for the narcissist to learn that you mean business and you will no longer be treated like their trash.

 Going ‘Grey Rock’ is another useful tactic if you need to still see the narc from time to time.
-Grey rocking means that you be as boring and bland as you can be (much like a grey rock).
-That way, the narc will get bored of you and move onto someone else.
+Grey rocking means being as boring and bland as you can (much like a grey rock).
+That way, the narcissist will get bored of you and move on to someone else.

 Heal Yourself and Be Free